Allegheny-Computer-Science-301-F2021/exam01/exam/exam1.md

 ### Bonus Question:
 (Earn back 10 points)

-In clear and meaningful language, explain how an unjust or unethical policy could result from the improper use of data analytics.
+Short answer: In clear and meaningful language, explain how an unjust or unethical policy could result from the improper use of data analytics.

 **Place your discussion below**